 Watch: A ride from Community Primary School to village centre

-There’s also a chance to sample local cuisine and enjoy some traditional music and dance from the White Angels group during the African Evening.
+There’s also a chance to sample local cuisine and enjoy some traditional music and dance from the primary school children and White Angels group during the African Evening.
 Visitors may also get the chance to learn a new skill such as basket-weaving, drumming or African dancing.

 For many, a trip to Kabubbu has been a life-changing experience as they meet local children and adults and learn how their lives are being turned around: